Klahadore/gradeint/README.md

 # Gradient
-HenHacks 2025 \n🏆1 of 10 major category winner groups out of 130 projects🏆
+##HenHacks 2025

-\n2nd Place 🥈 for Productivity Category!
+🏆1 of 10 major category winner groups out of 130 projects🏆 2nd Place 🥈 for Productivity Category!